threeport/user-docs/docs/architecture/control-plane.md

 environments for workloads.
 It serves as an infra provider agnostic abstraction that allows a user to provision environments with the infra provider as a simple attribute of the `KubernetesRuntimeDefinition` object.
-The `KubernetesRuntimeInstance` object is where the connection information for each cluster API is stored and utilized when workloads are deployed to that cluster.
+The `KubernetesRuntimeInstance` object is where connection information for each cluster is stored and utilized when workloads are deployed to that cluster.

 ### Observability Controller